jeremynoesen/AISpongeLite/README.md

 ## Troubleshooting

-- If you encounter the error "Missing required permissions.", make sure the bot has the following permissions: View Channels, Embed Links, Attach Files, and Read Message History.
+- If you encounter the error "Missing permissions.", make sure the bot has the following permissions: View Channels, Embed Links, Attach Files, and Read Message History.
-- If you encounter the error "Failed to generate episode.", try using the generate command again.
+- If you encounter the error "An error occurred.", try using the generate command again.
 If it happens right after generation jumps from 0%, try changing the wording of your topic.

 ## Demonstration